Zinc iodide: Preparation

+Absent a solvent, the elements do not combine directly at room temperature.

 Structure as solid, gas, and in solution

 The structure of solid ZnI2 is unusual relative to the dichloride.
 While zinc centers are tetrahedrally coordinated, as in ZnCl2, groups of four of these tetrahedra share three vertices to form “super-tetrahedra” of composition {Zn4I10}, which are linked by their vertices to form a three-dimensional structure.
 These "super-tetrahedra" are similar to the P4O10 structure.

 Molecular ZnI2 is linear as predicted by VSEPR theory with a Zn-I bond length of 238 pm.

 In aqueous solution the following have been detected: Zn(H2O)62+, [ZnI(H2O)5]+, tetrahedral ZnI2(H2O)2, ZnI3(H2O)−, and ZnI42−.